 And, but: While not actually incorrect to use in beginning a sentence, and and but are generally overused.
-Do not use to begin a sentence unless needed.
+Do not use a contraction to begin a sentence unless you follow it with a comma.

 Angry (about/with/at): People are angry about events, angry with people, and angry at things or animals.